DeveloperLx/macOS_Development_Tutorials_translation/OS X View Controllers Tutorial.md

     </p>
     <ol>
         <li>
-            Gets a reference to the Tab View controller.
+            Gets a reference to the Tab View controller if possible.
         </li>
         <li>
             Iterates over all its child view controllers.